 The spindly, 50-mile-long Datça peninsula is a dagger of pure green at the meeting point of the Aegean and the Mediterranean, and is as unsullied as it gets.
 The ancient Greeks believed Datça to have been created personally by Zeus, so gorgeous are its rocky outcrops and aquamarine waters.
 The geographer Strabo said: “God sent his beloved creatures to Datça for them to live longer.”
 So what’s all the fuss about?
 It’s about craggy, pine-crested hills, endless olive groves, empty ravines, cornflower-blue coves, vast sweeping bays and deserted beaches, air scented with thyme, rosemary and sage, and sleepy villages.
 It’s about goats on the road and old men tinkering with their worry beads in vine-covered cafes.
 At the western tip of the peninsula are ancient Greek ruins at Knidos.
 The remains of the ancient city are among the most picturesque historic attractions in the region.
 Perched upon a steep hilltop, looking out over its natural harbour, Knidos boasts stunning views alongside its ancient ruins.
 Founded by Greek settlers, Knidos was an important cultural and political centre by the 5th century BC and, with its large natural harbors, the city was also an ancient trading hub during Roman and Byzantine times.
 The site includes an amphitheater, a temple to the goddess Aphrodite and a 4th-century B.C. sundial.

 We will start to cruise early in the morning to Karaada (Black Island).
 Breakfast and a swimming stop will be at Poyraz Bay which is located on the northern side of the island.
 This is a spectacular bay with crystal-clear turquoise-blue waters.
-We will be anchoring at Meteor Bay for lunch, which is located on the southern side of the island.
-There is a meteor hole here and this is how the bay got its name, and is an ideal swimming spot!
-We will dock in Bodrum Harbor where we're free to spend the afternoon exploring this incredible Turkish city.
+We have several choices today for our lunch spot, we'll pick one to anchor and enjoy another alfresco meal with a gorgeous ocean view.
+Later we'll dock in Bodrum Harbor where we're free to spend the afternoon exploring this incredible Turkish city.

 Bodrum, known as Halicarnassus in ancient times, is a bustling resort town stretching along the shore of two crescent-shaped bays, and has for years been the haunt of the upper classes.
 There is an abundance of shops, bars, and restaurants, beautiful gleaming whitewashed buildings covered in bouganvillea, and magnificent vistas of the sparkling bays.
 We'll have a fascinating walking tour of the Castle of Saint Peter with a local guide today to experience the city's impressive history firsthand.
 Bodrum was the birthplace of Herodotus; the 'Father of History' who lived in the 5th century B.C. and is also home to the "Mausoleum" of King Mausolus (350 B.C.) which is one of the Seven Wonders of the World is in this city.
 The only structure that survived from the Classical Era is the Amphitheatre.
 It is one of the oldest theaters in Anatolia with a capacity of 13.000 guests, and is still hosting many shows and concerts for the art-lovers of Bodrum.
 Impossible to ignore is the imposing landmark of the city, the Castle of Saint Peter.
 It is one of the best preserved pieces of architecture with a history that dates back to the middle Ages.
 And of course there is the Mydos Gate, through which a victorious Alexander the Great entered Halicarnassus.